kevinolega/minimalchanges/_posts/2012-04-25-lets-go-back-to-the-beginning.md

 In the past I only did the first part mostly.
 I was given a nice desk and lots of files.
 This was something I wasn't used to.
 Since it was a small company, they aren't giving me an assistant to do all these things.

-That week I was at Morong, Rizal with Ish, looking at a book called minimalist design as we were looking for ideas about our future home.
+That week I was at Morong, Rizal , looking at a book called minimalist design as we were looking for ideas about our future home.
 I liked minimalist houses.
 They looked so clean.
 It's the exact opposite of my living setup and looking through pictures of minimalist houses had a relaxing effect on me.

 That same week I started accumulating lots of paper and files.
 My office started looking like my room where I live.
 I wanted a clean desk and I was googling two things.
 How to clean my desk and minimalist design.
 I ran in to <a href="http://www.43folders.com/">Merlin Mann's blog</a>.
 I ran in to <a href="http://lifehacker.com">LifeHacker</a>.
 I ran into Leo Babauta's blogs <a href="http://mnmlist.com">mnmlist.com</a> and <a href="http://zenhabits.net">Zen Habits</a>.
 I ran into some forums about a minimalist lifestyle.

 I found it disgusting.
 My mindset then firmly believed that minimalists are lazy.
 After all, why do less?
 Instead of less shouldn't you work hard for more?
 That's how we grow right?
 These bastards, like the Christians are lazy, only working for enough and missing out on life's pleasures because they are lazy.

 I was naive back then because I didn't understand.
 Leo's post on <a href="http://mnmlist.com/carry-less-or-pockets-like-air">pocket's like air hit home</a>.<strong> My pockets were always full.
-I went to work with two full bags</strong> when I felt lazy.
-Ish told me more than once I was like a cartoon character who had lot's of items in my pockets.
+I went to work with two full bags</strong> when I felt lazy.someone told me more than once I was like a cartoon character who had lot's of items in my pockets.

 <a href="http://minimalchanges.com/lets-go-back-to-the-beginning/mask-weapons-guns-swords-from-movies/" rel="attachment wp-att-1875"><img class="alignleft size-full wp-image-1875" title="Mask weapons guns swords from movies" src="http://minimalchanges.com/blog/wp-content/uploads/2012/04/Mask-weapons-guns-swords-from-movies.jpg" alt="" width="852" height="461" /></a>